jdickie/flowtest/README.md

 Design - there are always areas for improvement.
 Colorful backgrounds coupled with responsively scaled images would help a lot to entice users to stay on the page.

 Functionality - Having a working reply form that also did POST requests to the main JSON server to save the data would be better.
 Using a backend like Ruby on Rails or your CMS would be optimal, and the Javascript would act as a kind of JSON filter and parsers on top of that engine.

+Having the JSON be continually checked (possibly on an increment set by the user) to be updated would be more optimal - again, ajax issues on my end prevented me delving further into that.